 My Experience With Horses Needing Shoes

-The horses I bought that came with shoes already on were all off the track thoroughbreds.
-The 2 horses I bought already barefoot was a young Hanoverian and an older OTTB.
+The horses I bought that came with shoes already on were all off-the-track thoroughbreds.
+The 2 horses I bought already barefoot were a young Hanoverian and an older OTTB.

 If barefoot ended up not being the best option and my horse was still uncomfortable, I turned to shoes.
 Out of all 6 of my horses.
 Two horses ended up being shod; the Hanoverian and a 9 yr.
 OTTB gelding.

 However, after researching and learning about the harm metal shoes cause to horses I would not turn to metal shoes again.
 There are more shock-absorbing options out there if support is needed.

 The Hanoverian needed shoes because she was wearing her hind toes down to the nubs.
 Her front feet were solid and did not bother her one bit.
 Unfortunately, if you put on hind shoes you need to put on front shoes.

 I tried keeping her barefoot using hoof boots when she was ridden.
 But the paddocks had rough ground and she was wearing them down in the paddock.
 Shoes helped her hind toes to grow out and protected them from the excess wearing down.

 The thoroughbred needed shoes because, after a year and a half of transitioning to barefoot, using boots during riding, on hoof supplements, and being turned out 24/7, his soles were still thin and tender and he was getting stone bruises in his paddock.
 He was okay on soft footing but anywhere else he was tender.

 In general, he was also a super sensitive horse, and any little thing that was uncomfortable he let it be known.
 I tried shoes on just his fronts and he was like a different horse, so much more comfortable.